bmullan-code/tmc-policy-demonstration/README.md

 - Under the **RunAsUser** dropdown select **MustRunAs** and then enter **1000** in User id field.
 - Click **Allow Privilidged Escalation**
 - Scroll down and under namespace selector enter "type" and "app" as the namespace selector fields.
+- IMPORTANT : Click **Add Label Selector** to save the previous step.
 - Click Save Policy

 **Policy In Action**